This is a preview of your story

 Why is an executive summary important?

-An executive summary is important because it provides decision-makers with the information they need to make informed decisions quickly and efficiently.
+An executive summary is important because it provides the information necessary for decision-makers to act quickly and efficiently.

 It is often the first thing that busy executives will read, and it is critical that it provides a clear and concise summary of the document's main points.